Berkshire Hathaway Hires Investment Manager

 Here's Michigan Radio's Tracy Samilton.

-Mr. MARK FIELDS (Ford Motor Company): This is good news for Ford.
+MARK FIELDS: This is good news for Ford.
 It's great news for the state of Michigan, obviously, given the last number of years.
 And our plan has always been pretty simple, our One Ford plan, which is, you know, profitable growth for all.

 SAMILTON: Sean McAlinden is an analyst with the Center for Automotive Research.
 He says he wouldn't be surprised to see more Ford jobs in Michigan on the horizon, and he says that's because it makes good business sense to focus employment in one region.

-Mr. SEAN MCALINDEN (Analyst, Center for Automotive Research): So this is more solid growth than boom or bust in the past, because it's based on just efficiency.
+SEAN MCALINDEN: So this is more solid growth than boom or bust in the past, because it's based on just efficiency.
 This is the best kind of jobs to have: jobs that are for sure.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.